afpitol/udacity---deep-reinforcement-learning---continuous-control/Report.md

 ![Pseudocode](/image/results.PNG)

 ## Future work
-Trying to optimize the hyperparameters in a more controlled way, and implementing the one version agent.
+Trying to optimize the hyperparameters in a more controlled and systematic way (genetic algorithms, grid search, etc), and implementing the one version agent.